dusty-nv/jetson-reinforcement/README.md

 Note this C++ example is running mostly on the GPU, with the rudimentary 2D rasterization of the environment in CUDA along with the DQN, and the display visualization in OpenGL.
 Like before, it is learning "from vision" using to translate the raw pixel array into actions using deep reinforcement learning.

-An analog to more complex navigation tasks, the simple [`fruit`](samples/fruit/fruit.cpp) example intended to prove that the [`dqnAgent`](c/dqnAgent.h) is able of visually identifying and homing in on and navigating to objects of interest from any starting location.
-Later on in the repo, we will build on that capability in the 3D robotic simulations.
+An analog to more complex navigation and motion planning tasks, the simple [`fruit`](samples/fruit/fruit.cpp) example intended to prove that the [`dqnAgent`](c/dqnAgent.h) is able of visually identifying and navigating to objects of interest from any starting location.
+Later on in the repo, we will build on that path-planning capability in the 3D robotic simulations.

 #### Running the Sample